2022-25 Executive Council

 Bonnie is married to David M. O’Dell, MD.
-They have a daughter, son-in-law, a grandson, and another due in late October 2022.
+They have a daughter, son-in-law, and two grandsons.
 Bonnie and Davie are the proud “pawrents” of Cassie, a 3-year-old Pomeranian.
-They love to travel and planning new adventures.
+They love to travel and plan new adventures.

 Since graduating from Virginia Wesleyan University in 2012, Crystal has served Tri Sigma as a Collegiate Advisor, Archives Committee member, Inclusive Excellence Standing Committee member, and a member of the NPC Recruitment Taskforce.
 She also served as an intern at Officer Academy and volunteered to assist with the installation of two collegiate chapters.
 Her biggest passion lies in recruitment and new members, as a testament to her two Executive Board roles in college, Vice President and Membership Recruitment Director.